DIVERSITY STUDY PRIVACY NOTICE

-The Diversity Study Group is an independent project, owned and operated by Halcyon Recruitment Limited.
+The Diversity Study Group is an independent project, owned and operated by Diversity Study Group Limited.
 We have been engaged by your employer to produce a survey to gather information about diversity within the workplace.
 In the context of this survey, your employer and the Diversity Study Group are each “data controllers”.
 This means that each of us has responsibility for deciding how we hold and use personal information about you.
 You are being sent a copy of this privacy notice because you are being asked to complete a survey as part of your employer’s Diversity Study.
 It makes you aware of how and why your personal data will be used, namely for the purposes of the Diversity Study, and how long it will usually be retained for.
-It provides you with certain information that must be provided under the General Data Protection Regulation ((EU) 2016/679) (GDPR).
+It provides you with certain information that must be provided under the Data Protection Legislation applicable in the United Kingdom.

 Data protection principles

 We will comply with data protection law and principles, which means that your data will be:

 - Used lawfully, fairly and in a transparent way.